 Summer Student Volunteer Program

-What are the benefits of being a Student Volunteer?
+Benefits of being a Student Volunteer:

 - Enjoy the satisfaction that comes from assisting your community